Pece17/IoTBeacon/README.md

 8. Remote Desktop Connection to Xubuntu server using the instructions from address http://c-nergy.be/blog/?p=9962 or other website - alternatively, using PuTTY seems to be working great via VDI, so accessing the server and editing the database and scripts should work fine remotely from home

 ~~9.
-Make mindmap of script and device dependencies in https://bubbl.us/ or other website~~
+Make a mindmap of script and device dependencies in https://bubbl.us/ or other website~~

 ~~10.
 Establish the final path ```/home/projektimies/Lighthouse/``` to ALL SCRIPTS in ALL THREE Raspberry Pis, so that it is the same path in ALL THREE Raspberry Pis, for example, ```BeaconScanner.py``` script is located in ```/home/projektimies/Lighthouse/BeaconScanner.py``` in ALL THREE Raspberry Pis - also, establish naming conventions to all relevant scripts and folders, ```Lighthouse``` is the folder where all the scripts like ```BeaconScanner.py```, ```ScanUtility.py```, ```DatabaseInsert1.php```, ```DatabaseInsert2.php```, and ```DatabaseInsert3.php``` are located in Raspberry Pis - in the server, ```ìndex.php``` website file is located inside ```public_html``` folder in path ```/home/iotbeacon/public_html/index.php```~~